johnroper100/Tonalite/docs/cues/cue_settings.md

 ## Buttons

-### Save
+### Go

-Save the changes you have made to this cue.
-Make sure you always press this button after making any edits.
+Transition to this cue specific cue in the time stated in the cue's `Length` setting.

 ### Delete

 Remove this cue from the show.
 You will be prompted to make sure that you really want to do this.

-### Clone End
+### Clone To End

 Make a duplicate of this cue and place it at the end of the cue list.
 The new cloned cue will have the same settings and fixture values as the cue that is being cloned.

-### Go
+### Clone To Next

-Transition to this cue specific cue in the time stated in the cue's `Length` setting.
+Make a duplicate of this cue and place it after this cue in the cue list.
+The new cloned cue will have the same settings and fixture values as the cue that is being cloned.

 ### Update Parameters

 Update this cue to use the current values of the show's fixture's parameters.

-### Clone Next

-Make a duplicate of this cue and place it after this cue in the cue list.
-The new cloned cue will have the same settings and fixture values as the cue that is being cloned.

-### Up
+### Move Up In Stack

 Move this cue forward in the cue list.

-### Down
+### Move Down In Stack

 Move this cue backward in the cue list.